dfreelon/TSM/README.rst

 Here are some of the things TSM can do:

+- Support very large communities (millions of nodes/edges)--the only limit is your computer's memory
 - Extract retweets and @-mentions into edgelist format for network analysis and visualization
 - Partition networks into communities, isolate the N largest